system-er/Godot3DInterpreter/README.md

 - WHILE command that works til expression greater 0, GETKEY command and Lists, commands ITEM, SETITEM, COUNT
 - new Token NOTEQUAL <> , change command MAKE - variabledeclaration with MAKE "varname value, change with MAKE "varname = ...
 - new example interpreterprogram codebreaker.g3i, see picture, new command PRINTTD
 - for godotversion 4.1 up changed threadcalls to CallDeferred
+- the commander knows more old commands - get them back with UP arroy key